uplift-ltd/nexus/website/docs/packages/apollo.md

 Fetch key and descriptions for an enum from the gql server.
 Providing a type for the enum will give correct data on the response type.

+Note that introspection needs to be enabled for this to work.

 ```ts
 import { useEnumValues } from "@uplift-ltd/apollo";